Genusbiz/docs/developers/defining-the-application-model/object-class/modify-an-object--or-identifier-domain/security.md

 </table>

-Note that you must allow granting of permissions to individual objects for the <span style="FONT-STYLE: italic">Project Object Class, since permissions to <span style="FONT-STYLE: italic">activity codes are granted for individual <span style="FONT-STYLE: italic">projects.
+Note that you must allow granting of permissions to individual objects for the *Project Object Class*, since permissions to *activity codes* are granted for individual *projects*.
 How to grant permissions to all objects within a composition is described in the article [Grant Permissions to an Individual Object to a User](../../../security-and-privacy/security-permissions.md).

 See Also